ericmuckley/IMES/README.md

-*cades.py*: module for communicating with CADES virtual machine *eis.py*: module for controlling Solartron 1260 electrochemical impedance spectrometer *jkem.py*: module for controlling J-KEM temperature controller *keith.py*:	module for controlling Keithley 2420 multimeter *libusb-1.0.dll*: USB windows library which is needed for running IMES.py *ops.py*:	module for controlling main operations of IMES, like reading/writing data files, communication with Origin *origin.py*: module for communicating with Origin for plotting experimental results *realtimeplot.py*: module for creating real-time updating plots using the pyqtgraph library
+*cades.py*: module for communicating with CADES virtual machine;
+*eis.py*: module for controlling Solartron 1260 electrochemical impedance spectrometer;
+*jkem.py*: module for controlling J-KEM temperature controller;
+*keith.py*:	module for controlling Keithley 2420 multimeter;
+*libusb-1.0.dll*: USB windows library which is needed for running IMES.py;
+*ops.py*:	module for controlling main operations of IMES, like reading/writing data files, communication with Origin *origin.py*: module for communicating with Origin for plotting experimental results *realtimeplot.py*: module for creating real-time updating plots using the pyqtgraph library